KhaingSuThway/Cardiac_Arrhythmias_Classification_with_Lightweight_CNN/README.md

 Now, let's dive into the juicy details.
 The LTAF database treats us to five types of beat annotations: N for Normal Sinus Rhythm, A for premature atrial contraction, V for premature ventricular contraction, Q for unknown beat, and ' " ' for missing beat.
 On the rhythm side, we've got nine types of annotations to play with.
 For this one, we're zooming in on the heart-stealers - atrial fibrillation and normal sinus rhythm for rhythm-based annotation, and normal beat, premature atrial contraction, and premature ventricular contraction for beat-wise annotation.
 Let's feel that rhythm! 🎶💓

 With this goldmine of annotated data, we're all set to revolutionize cardiac arrhythmia detection!
 Get ready for some incredible discoveries as we dive deep into the world of heart rhythms.
 Stay tuned for more thrilling updates, and let's ace the game of arrhythmia analysis together! 💪🔍

-## Data Source

-[Provide information about the data source you used, including the link to the Long Term Atrial Fibrillation database on PhysioNet.]

 ## Preprocessing